Why We Chose The Batteries That We Use

 At Mountain View Solar, we will choose the battery type that makes the most sense from a technical standpoint for a given application.
 We consider space, power requirements, operating temperature, cost and equipment availability amongst a few important design considerations.

 The lead batteries that we use are of the deep cycle variety, meaning they are built with thicker plates to withstand heavier use.
 Compared to a typical starting battery, they are much more robust and capable when drawn down repeatedly.
 Additionally, they are sealed or SLA type lead-acid.
-We do not install flooded batteries which emit dangerous gases and can leak caustic acid.
+We do not install flooded batteries which emit dangerous gases and can leak acid.